Class 7 Exam > Class 7 Notes > Social Studies (SST) Class 7 > NCERT Solutions: The Mughal Empire

 Q8.
 How important was the income from land revenue to the stability of the Mughal Empire?

 Ans: The Mughal Empire’s main income source was revenues collected from peasants and agricultural products.
 This money was collected by the zamindars and submitted to the Mansabdars.
 They put the money into the Mughal treasury.
 Salaries of soldiers, government workers, and tasks for the welfare of the commoners were paid from those taxes.
-To keep law and order over the empire, land revenue was the most important income source.
+Land revenue was the most important income source for keeping law and order over the empire.

 A painting representing Zamindar collecting Revenue from peopleA painting representing Zamindar collecting Revenue from people